Imprint | Privacy Policy

 • Fix, Feed

-• Class meetings are shaped by you: What do you wish for?
+• Class meetings are shaped by you: What are your goals?

 • We discuss and work on tasks (“failed” and new ones, exercises and previous exam tasks)